Financial Aid : Other Funding Notes

 Any students taking a larger number of courses will not be prioritized over students taking fewer, as long as the latter take at least 19 units of credit in their first year, and at least 18 units thereafter.

-All students are strongly encouraged to take the SPEAK test.
+All international students are strongly encouraged to take the SPEAK test.
 Students on or seeking financial aid must pass the SPEAK test by the end of May in their second year in the program in order to be eligible for continued or new financial aid consideration.

 Eligibility for a student entering the second year depends substantially upon performance in the courses taken in the first year of the program, with a 3.5 grade point average (G.P.A.) in course work as the reference point.